RF Guru

 Hear TerraBooster2 and our other antennas live on remote SDRs.

-TerraBooster2 Medi — Technical Overview
+TerraBooster2 — Technical Overview

 LoG with a 9:1 Transformer — why it’s quiet but not efficient